populationgenetics/exercises/Effective_population_size/README.md

 *Questions*

-1. Check look at the plink commands.
-What are the reasons that some variants are removed in the filtering step?
+1. Looking at the output text: what are the reasons that some variants are removed in the filtering step?
 Why do you think it’s important to remove them?
 See here for an explanation of all the filters implemented in plink: https://www.cog-genomics.org/plink/1.9/filter

 2. Check the output text produced by running plink on your files: how many samples do you have in each dataset (representing a specific salmon population) and does they match what you found out above?
 And how many sites are there for each population (and why is is not the same in all populations?